evvic/tcp-server/README.md

 - `addr_len`: size of predefined struct `sockaddr` (const)

 ### `select` System Call
+- Implementing a server with multiplexing capabilities requires use of `select`
-- Linux provides a built-in data structure
+- Linux provides a built-in data structure to maintain the set of socket file descriptors
+    - `fd_set` data structure is a set of file descriptors
+- `select()` system call monitors all socket FDs present in `fd_set`
+- it blocks code execution until either of the 2 options happens:
+    1. New connection request from a client arrives
+    2. Data request from existing connected client arrives

 #### Example
 - A client (C1) makes a new connection request to the server